Evolutionary game theory using agent-based methods: Agent-based methods

 \subsection{Limitations due to finite population size}

 Finite populations make the mathematical solution of game theoretic dilemmas more difficult, but not impossible.
 In infinite populations, when using the payoff matrix (\ref{game}) the fraction of the population of type C is determined by the ordinary differential equation (the replicator equation) \be \dot x_C(t)=x_C(t)*(1-x_C(t))\left[-(b+a)x_C(t)+a\right]\;, \ee where the density of defectors is $x_D(t)=1-x_C(t)$.
 If populations are not infinite, then the replicator equation approach will not correctly predict the population outcome anymore.
+Indeed, the infinite population limit Eq.~(\ref{replic}) predicts two trivial fixed points (``absorbing states)" $x_C=0$ and $x_C=1$ (along with a possible mixed population state), the former being stable while the latter is unstable.
+At finite populations the transition from $x_C=1/N$ to zero (or from $x_C=1-1/N$ to 1) represents an irreversible transition: the extinction of the last representative of the alternative strategy.